 Then on the delivery side, there are hundreds if not thousands of devices to deliver to.
 Each of those devices has a different screen size and a different operating system.
 To get a video to play on a screen, it needs to be delivered over broadband at different speeds to maximise the quality of the picture.
 And even the browser will affect the video.

-Just think back a few years ago and we all watched “Flash” videos.
+Just think back to a few years ago and we all watched “Flash” videos.
 (Remember that message you used to get on your computer– download the latest version of Flash.)
 Flash was pretty much ubiquitous with up to 80% of all video delivered over the internet being Flash.
-It was developed by Adobe who are one of the biggest players in the video game.
-A few years later and it is being decommissioned – no one supports it any more.
+It was developed by Adobe who is one of the biggest players in the video game.
+A few years later and it is being decommissioned – no one supports it anymore.

 And the video industry continues to fragment with new formats being created daily.
 A couple of years ago all anyone could talk about was 3D.
 Now it’s off the cards, look at what is hot now – 4k, super HD, 360, virtual reality, augmented reality – how often have you viewed any of these formats on your phone?
 Or on your PC?
 Or on your TV screen?

-The reason only a small proportion of the planet has being able to actually see this content is that the video files are even bigger, they are even more complex and they require even more specialist technology to be able to convert and deliver them.
+The unfortunate reality of why only a small proportion of the planet has been able to actually see this content is that the video files are even bigger, they are even more complex and they require even more specialist technology to be able to convert and deliver them.
 No wonder the suppliers of software solutions are struggling to provide video solutions for their customers!
 In fact, the reality among most suppliers of software solutions is “We do video but we struggle and we know we need to do it better.”

-So the result is – the Unfortunate Reality for enterprise brands is – the reason we don’t have an Enterprise Youtube is – the software platforms that businesses trust to manage their digital assets simply don’t have the capabilities to keep up with the times and support the management and delivery of new formats.
+The Unfortunate Reality for enterprise brands and the reason we don’t have an Enterprise Youtube is – the software platforms that businesses trust to manage their digital assets simply don’t have the capabilities to keep up with the times and support the management and delivery of new formats.

 And that, my friends, is the main challenge that we are trying to solve at Overcast.